TEDxCornell/temp-site/design-plan/design-journey.md

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

+2. Recall the last time you visited a club/organization website.

+- What information were you looking for?
+- Did you find it?
+- Did you find the website helpful?
+Why or why not?
-2. Recall the last time you visited a club website, does the website design affect your opinion of the club.
+- Does the website design affect your opinion of the club?

 3. Have you visited a well-designed website that looked fine on a desktop but not on mobile?
 How did it affect your opinion of the the club?

 4. Recall the last time you visited any website, were there any features that made the website more accessible, such as a hamburger burger?

+5. Do you know about TED?
+Have you had any experience with it (attending in-person talks, watching recordings online, speaking, etc.)?

+- If yes, did you visit any website for that experience?
+- What was your impression of the website?
+- Did you find the website helpful?
+Why or why not?

 ...